mstrens/oXs_on_RP2040/README.md

 - telemetry data (e.g. when a flight controller is not used)
 - PWM and/or
 - Sbus signals
+- PWM signals to stabilize a camera on pitch and roll

 ### For telemetry, it can provide
    - up to 4 analog voltages measurement (with scaling and offset) (optional)